 Wiring pot mesh into the bottom of pots can be time consuming, but it’s an easy job to do in advance of repotting.

 You will need pot mesh and we recommend using 2mm wire to wire it in to the pot.
 You will also need wire cutters and something to neatly curl the wire into shape.
 Anything round with a diameter of about 10mm will do – the handle of jin pliers works nicely.

 Getting this job out of the way now will give you more time for actual repotting when the time comes.

 Once you know how many trees you are going to repot, you should make sure that you have enough soil components in stock.

 If you need to order or pickup soil components, be sure to do this in good time to be ready for repotting.
 A wet February weekend is the perfect opportunity to go internet shopping!

 After months of little bonsai activity, it can be hard to sit and wait even longer.
 But repotting your trees too early could cause damage, and it is better to be safe than sorry.

-Ordinarily the bonsai shows would start in late February, and we’d be recommending that you pass the time by attending some of these.
-But of course, these aren’t ordinary times so that option won’t be available right now.
+The bonsai shows start in late February, and we’d be recommending that you pass the time by attending some of these.
 Social media can fill some of the gaps, and we share regular photos and updates from our Shropshire bonsai nursery on the Beechfield Bonsai Facebook page – why not give us a follow?

 And if you are not already a member of your local bonsai club, it’s worth looking them up.
-They may not be holding in-person meetings right now, but sharing knowledge is key to developing your skills in bonsai and I am sure they will make you feel welcome.
+Sharing knowledge is key to developing your skills in bonsai and I am sure they will make you feel welcome.